نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-2 M s Department of Urban Sciences, Faculty of Architecture, Bu-Ali Sina University, Hamedan, Iran.
+2 Department of Urbanism, Faculty of Art & Architecture, Bu-Ali Sina University, Hamedan, Iran.

 چکیده [English]